Mortbros/get-firefox-urls/README.md

 # get-firefox-urls
-[A simple python script for obtaining the most recently accessed urls in Firefox.](./get_firefox_urls.py)
+[A simple python script for obtaining the most recently accessed urls in Firefox.](./get_firefox_urls.py) A Firefox window must be open for this program to function correctly.
+Importantly, this program **does not** rely on Selenium or the Win32 API.

 ## JSON keys
 The following data can be accessed using the following JSON keys: